Table of Contents

 TrimmerPlus TPP720 8″ Polesaw – Best Value

-- AUTOMATIC OILER: Provides consistent lubrication to the bar and chain.
+- AUTOMATIC OILER: The bar and chain's best friend as it provides consistent lubrication to the bar and chain allowing them to work most...

 TrimmerPlus is a bit unusual in that it is not actually its own company but is instead a subsidiary brand of the consumer-grade landscaping giant Troy-Bilt.
 This means that TrimmerPlus has more than 80 years of experience backing their development and a company focused on providing high-quality consumer-grade products since its inception.
 That said, the fact that TrimmerPlus is not even its own company is not even the most unusual quality about the TrimmerPlus.
 Unlike all of the other pole saws on our list, the TrimmerPlus is not even a complete pole saw but is instead an additional attachment.